Key points of a personal licence

-Personal licences allow you to sell alcohol on behalf of any business that has a premises licence or a club premises certificate in a similar way that a driving licence allows you to drive a car.
+- A personal licence allow you to sell alcohol on behalf of any business that has a premises licence, or a club premises certificate.

 You must be aged 18 years or over, and (in almost all cases) hold a licensing qualification - for example, a BII Level II examination certificate or a similar accredited qualification such as the EDI NCPLH level 2 qualification.

 If you are applying for a personal licence, you must obtain an accredited qualification first.

 The aim of the qualification is to ensure that licence holders are aware of licensing law and the wider social responsibilities involved in the sale of alcohol.
 Personal licence qualification providers are accredited by the Home Secretary.
 View a list of accredited personal licence qualification providers.